Miscellaneous Monday

 Plant Advice

 Hello, my name is J and I kill plants.
 See these lovely houseplants?
 I bought them all at the Farmers’ Market last September (these healthy pictures are from then), and none of them survived.
 The one on the right was doing poorly and I thought I would cut it back so it could start over.
 But I didn’t clean my pruning shears first, and I introduced bacteria in there and the stem turned black.
 I sent my cousin, the Master Gardener, a text, and she said, yeah, it’s dead.
-What I’m grateful for here is not so much that I killed three perfectly lovely plants, but that I have my cousin to ask for advise, and that she can tell me when it’s OK to let a plant go.
+What I’m grateful for here is not so much that I killed three perfectly lovely plants, but that I have my cousin to ask for advice, and that she can tell me when it’s OK to let a plant go.
 It’s sad to have dying plants around the house, but I am always hesitant to get rid of them if there’s a chance they could bounce back.

 Blog Friends